 Last but not least, everything I have covered here requires a re-thinking of the relationship between associations and the subject matter experts (SMEs) – often volunteers – who create and deliver much of association education.
 Our experience suggests that the bar will need to be raised significantly for the teaching and facilitation skills required of SMEs.
 This is part of the development of the “culture” that has already suggested, and it is one that will require more sophisticated recruitment efforts, coordinated training efforts, and potentially payment (or higher payment) of SMEs that make the cut.

 While the foundation for everything I have described here is already well in place, there is little reason to believe it will just “happen.”

-It goes against how education departments seem to be viewed at many associations – often as lower in the pecking order to events and membership – and the level of resources allocated to these departments in spite of their revenue-generating role.
+It goes against how education departments tend to be viewed at many associations – often as lower in the pecking order to events and membership – and the level of resources allocated to these departments in spite of their revenue-generating role.

 And, of course, academia isn’t sitting still.
 While there may be issues with the traditional college degree programs, continuing education is rapidly evolving to a new level at many institutions.
 In combination with alumni programs and the types of relationships with employers I have already suggested, they are well positioned themselves to play a leading role – perhaps the leading role – in the third sector.

 None of which is to suggest that this is a competition.
 The reality is that, if academic continuing education and associations were both to emerge as clear leaders of a vibrant third sector – ideally with strong collaboration between them – that would be a win for everyone evolved.